Health Guide

 Whey Protein Isolate - The lowest in lactose which makes it the cleanest and easiest to digest.
 Our preferred choice to take and sell.

-Red Meat - Is it healthy?
+Red Meat -Is it healthy?
 Yes!
 There are few studies that show red meat and negative health outcomes.
 Of those studies, they refer to processed meats (like hot dogs) and burnt meats to be the cause of colon & other cancers.
-The amount of data that proves a normally cook steak is bad for you, is virtually zero.
-While the amount of date that shows red meat to be one of the best digestible sources for protein, fats and loads of vitamins is very high.
-Now, that does not mean we suggest only eating meat.
-Also eat plenty of fruits and vegetables as high fiber is linked to lower possibility of cancer while high meat diets are linked to a higher possibility of cancer, which is most likely due to people skipping out on fibrous foods.
+The amount of data that proves properly cooked, lean red meat is bad for you, is virtually zero.
+While the amount of data that shows red meat to be one of the best digestible sources for protein, fats and loads of vitamins is very high.
+We do suggest eating plenty of fiber with meat.

 A recent 10 week study showed gut bacteria was not affected by sucralose and in fact one gut bacteria increased due to the sucralose which is linked to positive health outcomes.